Japanese Language Proficiency Test

 For details of this change see on the official website of the Japanese-Language Proficiency Test, administered by the Japan Foundation.
 That page is in Japanese.

 Results are now available online.
-Please click here for the result.
 Please note the hard copy will be sent out individually.
 Attention: for checking the results online you will need the password which is on your exam voucher (the small eight digit one at the left bottom).

-The application for December 2014 is closed now.
-The next test will be in July 2015.
-Please note that the test fee is NOT refundable unless a cancellation is made by the Japan Foundation or SOAS.
-Please read page 13 of the JLPT test guide from The Japan Foundation about this matter.
-The test guide is attached below.
+You will be registered officially only after both your application and payment are confirmed.
+Please note that the exam fee is NOT refundable unless a cancellation is made by the Japan Foundation or SOAS.
+Please read the test guide (attached below) about this matter.

 If you need special arrangements, please contact us (firstname.lastname@example.org) as early as possible in order to gain the special application form.